- Detroit porch shooting trial: Suspect says he didn’t know gun was loaded

-Wearing No. 27 on the back of her official’s uniform, Eastin was dwarfed by the players as she lined up in front of San Diego’s sideline and had a camera following nearly every move before the game.
+Wearing No. 27 on the back of her official’s uniform and her hair tucked under the back of her cap, Eastin was dwarfed by the players as she lined up in front of San Diego’s sideline and had a camera following nearly every move before the game.

-The 42-year-old from Tempe, Ariz., seemed at ease in the spotlight, though, and had at least two players shake her hand right before the opening kickoff.
+The 42-year-old from Tempe, Ariz., seemed at ease, though, taking a photo with Turner before the game and shaking hands with at least two players before the opening kickoff.

 It’s no surprise.

-She’s a referee in the Mid-Eastern Athletic Conference, college football’s second-highest level, and a 16-year veteran of officiating.
-Eastin got her NFL shot as a replacement official, among a group taking the place of the regular refs, who are locked out.
+Eastin is a referee in the Mid-Eastern Athletic Conference, college football’s second-highest level, and a 16-year veteran of officiating.
+She got her NFL shot as a replacement official, among a group taking the place of the regular refs, who are locked out.

 And now, she’ll have a place in the Pro Football Hall of Fame.